rust-lang/rfcs/active/0000-ad-hoc-operators.md

     * No lifetimes can be added/removed to the methods that are not present in the original trait
     * The methods may not be made private
-    * The methods may not have additional generics
+    * The methods may not have additional type parameters

 * The relevant trait implementation has to fulfill coherence requirements since the operator overloading traits are 3rd party to most of the Rust's library